-In later phases of treatment I prefer to use this supplement which contains other nutrients to help heal gut lining.
+In later phases of treatment, I prefer to use this supplement which contains other nutrients to help heal the gut lining.

 It's also worth pointing out that there are prescription prokinetics that you can also use though I don't frequently recommend them unless in extreme situations.

 In addition to managing your bowel movements with prokinetics there are also several other things you should consider using if you are not having 1 large bowel movement per day: